 24. Research Ethics

-25.5 The courts in England and Wales will have exclusive jurisdiction to settle any dispute or claim arising out of or in relation to the Contract and that in any such proceedings these Terms and Conditions and the Contract into which they are incorporated will be governed by and interpreted in accordance with the laws of England and Wales.
+26.5 The courtsin England and Wales will have exclusive jurisdiction to settle any dispute or claim arising out of or in relation to the Contract and that in any such proceedings these Terms and Conditions and the Contract into which they are incorporated will be governed by and interpreted in accordance with the laws of England and Wales.

-26.1 In the event that you need to contact the Institution, please send your communication in writing to the Course Office for your chosen programme.
+27.1 In the event that you need to contact the Institution, please send your communication in writing to the Course Office for your chosen programme.
+If you Terms and Conditions for Study at City, University of London 2021/22 28 are unsure which Department or School to send your communication to, please send it to the Quality and Academic Development Department.

-26.2 If the Institution needs to contact you in writing, such communication will be sent to the last contact address provided by you at the point of application.
+27.2 If the Institution needs to contact you in writing, such communication will be sent to the last contact address provided by you at the point of application or as a student.
 It is your responsibility to ensure that the contact address that the Institution holds for you is a current one.

-26.3 Undergraduate applicants and Offer-holders who wish to update their contact address should contact the Admissions Team.
-Postgraduate applicants and Offer- holders who wish to update their contact address should contact the Course Office for your chosen programme.
+27.3 Undergraduate applicants and Offer-holders who wish to update their contact address should contact the Admissions Team.
+Postgraduate applicants and Offer holders who wish to update their contact address should contact the Course Office for your chosen programme.

-26.4 Current students who which to update their contact address should contact the Course Office for your chosen programme.
+27.4 Current students who wish to update their contact address should contact the Course Office for your chosen programme.

 Download a copy